CNAG-Biomedical-Informatics/convert-pheno/README.md

 ### System requirements

-    * Ideally a Debian-based distribution (Ubuntu or Mint), but any other (e.g., CentOs, OpenSuse) should do as well.
+    * Ideally a Debian-based distribution (Ubuntu or Mint), but any other (e.g., CentOs, OpenSuse, MacOS) should do as well.
     * Perl 5 (>= 5.26 core; installed by default in most Linux distributions).
 Check the version with "perl -v".
     * >= 4GB of RAM
     * 1 core